AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ### Series ID

 As far as chart's series can be easily added or removed, it may be difficult to manage every series using just their indexes.
-It is much more sensible set unique identificator for a series to simplify further series manipulations.
+It is much more sensible to set a unique identificator for a series to simplify further series manipulations.
 Use **id()** method to set unique identificator for series.
 Method **.getSeries()** can be used to get series by id.

 ```
   var chart = anychart.column();